A Guide To Hull – City of Culture 2017

 💃 In terms of pub/bar crawls, ‘Old Town’, Princes Avenue and Newland Avenue are the places to be.

 💃 Old Town has a lot of traditional pubs which still have a great atmosphere, but there are a few bars and chain pubs which are good to go in too.
 A Yates’ opened this year and there’s a ‘Spoons round the back.
-The club to end up in this area is Atik (was named Sugar).
+The club to end up in this area is Atik (previously named Sugar).
 The marina is very close by so you could even start there, there’s a cool gin bar and a few places to cure your hangover in the morning,

 💃 Newland Avenue is home to Piper (a club ^^) but also has bars for you to pre-drink in beforehand.
 Tofts is always good and Roots is a Caribbean restaurant that turns into a bar later on; definitely get yourself a zombie from here.
 Princes Avenue is a street nearby so you could always start there then head to Newland – to end up in the club.